steryu/Cube3d/README.md

 ### **Textures**
 The idea was to have the game be underwater, so the self made pixel art reflected an aquatic theme, aptly named blubble (a combination of "blub" and "bubble").
 I made four different images for each cardinal wall direction.
 Only the image featuring fishes was made to be animated, hopefully enhancing the nature of the environment more :).

+### **The mini map**
+My teammate had skillfully coded the mini-map, using the 2D array to create an x-y grid.
+Now we had the coordinates of open spaces and walls and were able to texture the map, by placing the pixels at the bottom right of the map.
+Then, by saving the player's position at every move, we could update and render the mini-map with each step.

 <img src="https://github.com/steryu/cube3d/blob/main/textures/gif/cube3D_animations.gif" width="60%" height="60%">